sowdust/searchbook/README.md

 ## License

 This code is free: you can do what you want with it.
-Credits are appreciated.
-Responsability of use is all yours.
-Earning money out of it is not nice, but you feel it's right, go ahead and do it.